 Because of the way that people live their own individual lives in Munich, they are beholden to none.
 It is not that the people of Munich are free.
 In many ways the people in this city are not experiencing freedom.
 They are imprisoned by rules and ‘shoulds/shouldn’ts’ that they have internalized.
 But anyone who suffers from feeling trapped by and obligated to other people (especially family) would be served immensely by spending time in Munich.

-I am on the plane again.
-We are headed to Nice, France to make a stop over for a day to visit Ale’s family before flying home.
-Stepping out on the balcony of the family apartment overlooking the old town village of Villefranche, the Mediterranean Sea shines.
+I have come to Nice, France to make a stop over for a day before flying home.
+With my 4th serving of homemade ratatouille, I step out on the balcony of the apartment overlooking the old town village of Villefranche.
+The Mediterranean Sea shines.
 The water is Teal colored.
 A colossal cruise liner floats offshore.
 The local artisans set up their tents in the marketplace to seize the opportunity to sell their crafts to the boats full of passengers that arrive.
 The sunlight here is a gentle amber.
 The gulls and pigeons lie in it for hours.
 It is impossible not to be blissfully lazy in the sun of southern France.

 The dominant negative vibration of Nice, France is: Discomfort.
 Most of the people in this city have never been miserable enough to really start searching within themselves for truth.
 The pain they carry is like a pebble in the shoe.
 It is simply nagging and uncomfortable.
 Not painful enough to really have to do anything about...
 Not too bad that it can’t be ignored with a good sunbath on the beach or a cigarette or a television show.
 The atmosphere in the city is one of mild annoyance and everyone loves to complain.
 Complaint is the way that people in Nice connect with one another.
 This dominant negative vibration is similar to what you often find in a retirement community.